Alice Crocker Lloyd: Commitment to nursing and war efforts

 Lloyd was involved in the war efforts during WWII.
 She was appointed to the State's Advisory committee for the Women's Army Corps and to two national committees for the U.S. Navy: the special committee on college women students and the war, and the advisory education council on women's services.
 She was awarded the Navy's certificate of recognition.

 She also often spoke to nursing students about their duties not only to the country and soldiers under their care, but to themselves.
 In a speech given to nursing students she remarked:

 "It is important that you have outside interests, but it is even more important that you have great interest in your profession, that you see it on the high plane where it belongs in order that you may have pride in it.
 I am interested in education because it is the only hope in a democratic country like ours.
 The striving of man for an education is an effort on his part to understand better the universe in which he lives."

 Death

-Lloyd died at the age of 56 on March 3, 1950, after suffering from a long-term illness, at her home on 1735 Washtenaw Ave.
+Lloyd died at her home at the age of 56 on March 3, 1950, after suffering from a long-term illness.
 She was survived by her mother, sister and two brothers.
 Following her death, the new women's residence hall constructed during her time as Dean was named in her honor.

 Legacy

 Many people dedicated their time to creating memorials and funds in Lloyd's name after her death.

-There is not much released to the public about Lloyd.
-This is most clearly shown in a correspondence between the editor of A Biographical Dictionary and Mary T. Bromage, who spent significant time on a biography of Lloyd over whether she should be included in the dictionary.
-The editor, Edward James, believed Lloyd did not have much influence outside of Michigan, despite her numerous leadership positions before her death.
+Mary T. Bromage spent significant time on a biography of Lloyd to be included in A Biographical Dictionary.